Asmilex/CppUniversityProjects/README.md

 ## Second triannual
 This term introduces dynamic memory, C-arrays,  file handling and progresses in `classes`. the most interesting part is the `practicas` folder.
 DGIIM Souls is a WIP project that will not get finished, most likely ¯\_(ツ)_/¯

+# Year two: diving into OOP
+## First triannual
+**Data structure** handles the use of different structures in order to solve boring problems.
+The only notable project is the last one.
+Class design was made by myself.
+Feedback appreciated